juan-morales/footprint-php/README.md

 # Contributing to the project

-This is a project I have done in order to creat
+Even though I am working on this package in order to improe it, feel free to open issues, send pull requests, etc.

+All help is welcome.

 # Autor